 Not any of us are 100% alike, and isn’t that wonderful?
 Who wants a world full of the same person?
 It would be completely boring.
 God created us to be unique individuals.
 While you might have some of the same features, talents, or habits as someone else, you were also given many differences.
 Those differences need to be embraced and seen as God’s fingerprint on you.
 It should not be a cause for jealousy.

-In The Real You: Daily Readings for Daughters of the King, I touched on this subject of comparing yourself to someone else:
+In my book, The Real You: Daily Readings for Daughters of the King, I touched on this subject of comparing yourself to someone else:

 You can’t compare your weaknesses to someone else’s strengths.
 The reason we are equipped with different strengths and weaknesses is because God intended for us to work together as different parts of the body of Christ.
 Think about your own body.
 Your hands can open jars, and your feet can’t.
 However, your feet get you where you want to go, and your hands can’t.
 Every part of your body is created with a purpose.
 They all have their own special strengths and do things that other parts of your body can’t.
 Working together, though, they create the whole body and work in harmony with one another.
 When we each use our particular strengths, we become a whole body of Christ, and we can do some major damage against the enemy.